 A fair and impartial classroom is our goal.
 Points are not added or deducted because of personality traits.
-Your final grade is determined by the points earned (not percent) and a possible adjustment related to minimum attendance standards mentioned previously.
-The final course grade may move up by one degree (example: from a B+ to an A-) if a student has turned in all assignments, showed improvement throughout the course, participated in discussions, attended regularly and has nearly reached the next tier.
+Your final grade is determined by the points earned (not percent) with one exception: the final course grade may move up by one degree (example: from a B+ to an A-) if a student has turned in all assignments, showed improvement throughout the course, participated in discussions, attended regularly and has nearly reached the next tier.
 Accumulated points that fall within the grade scale below determine your semester grade.
 SJSU requires a "C or better average in the nine units of upper division GE (Areas R, S, and V)."